Linaro/lava/doc/v2/lava-scheduler-job.rst

   * YAML files copied from a repository to a location outside VCS without adding a Version to the YAML

-  * Custom scriptsfailing, not available or not executable - see :ref:`custom_scripts`
+  * Custom scripts failing, not available or not executable - see :ref:`custom_scripts`

   * missing dependencies